 Magistrates and referees are sometimes mistaken by non-lawyers for judges.
 They also reign over proceedings and have decision making capabilities, though not nearly as extensive as those of judges.
 Many also have externs and clerks and provide work experience similar to that of judicial clerks.

 Lawyers are often employed by the court system as judicial law clerks.
 These positions are available to law school graduates who for a set term, usually one to two years, act as a judge's right hand person.
 Although a judicial law clerks' responsibilities vary greatly depending on the judge and the level of the court, most law clerks do a great deal of research and analysis, which they present to the judges to whom they are assigned.
 It is considered an honor to be a judicial clerk, especially for a federal judge, so the competition for these positions tends to be quite fierce.
 Federal judges tend to hire their law clerks well in advance of their terms and students generally begin applying for these positions in May of their second year.
 Many federal judges use the online application system known as OSCAR.
-Further info about OSCAR is available from the Career Planning Office.
+Further info about OSCAR is available from the Career Services Office.
 State court judges generally do not hire their law clerks quite so far in advance but it is best to check wit the individual judges to determine their exact application procedures and deadlines.